Hirschsprung Disease

 • Barium enema findings (done without prior preparation) and rectal manometry are highly suggestive; diagnosis is confirmed by rectal biopsy.

-The etiology of Hirschsprung enterocolitis seems to be marked proximal dilation secondary to obstruction, with thinning of the colonic wall, bacterial overgrowth, and translocation of gut bacteria.
-Sepsis or shock can develop (more often when the entire colon is affected by Hirschsprung), and death can follow rapidly; mortality rate is about 1%.
-Close monitoring of infants with Hirschsprung disease is therefore essential.
+The etiology of Hirschsprung-associated enterocolitis (HAEC), seems to be marked proximal dilation secondary to obstruction, with thinning of the colonic wall, bacterial overgrowth, and translocation of gut bacteria.
+Sepsis or shock can develop (more often when the entire colon is affected by Hirschsprung disease), and death can follow rapidly; however, with treatment mortality is rare (1–3).
+Up to 20% of full-term infants with Hirschsprung disease may develop HAEC, so close monitoring of infants with Hirschsprung disease is essential.

-Hirschsprung enterocolitis occurs most commonly in the first several months of life before surgical correction but can occur postoperatively, typically in the first year after surgery.
+HAEC occurs most commonly in the first several months of life before surgical correction but can occur postoperatively, typically in the first year after surgery.
 Infants with Down syndrome are at increased risk of developing this complication postoperatively.
-Infants present with fever, abdominal distention, diarrhea (which may be bloody), and, subsequently, obstipation.
+Infants present with fever (neonates with temperature instability), abdominal distention, diarrhea (which may be bloody or explosive), and, subsequently, obstipation.

-A barium enema should not be done in patients suspected of having Hirschsprung enterocolitis because of the risk of perforation.
+A barium enema should not be performed in patients suspected of having HAEC because of the risk of perforation.

 Surgery is the definitive treatment for infants who have not yet undergone surgical repair, as well as for those with perforation or necrotic gut.
-For infants who can be stabilized, definitive surgical therapy can be done instead of the previous standard approach of a diverting ileostomy or colostomy.
-The previous standard approach should be done in those with severe disease.
+For infants who can be stabilized, definitive surgical therapy can be performed instead of the previous standard approach of a diverting ileostomy or colostomy.
+The previous standard approach should be performed in infants with severe disease.

 Drugs Mentioned In This Article